St Paul's Cathedral, London

 Old pipe system installation preparation

-Heating systems for churches such as St Paul’s are worn by decades of use, which is why preparation six months prior to the installation of the boilers were carried out.
+Heating systems for churches such as St Paul’s are worn by decades of use, which is why preparation works six months prior to the installation of the boilers were carried out.
 Two MagnaClean® filters were installed to clear the heating system from sludge and debris, followed by a system flush.
 To create hydraulically separate systems from the new cathedral boilers to the existing radiator system, a plate heat exchanger has been installed.
 This not only divides the primary and secondary circuits, but also ensures a highly efficient heat transfer with minimal losses between the two, thanks to the heat exchanger’s large surface areas.
 It also stops any dirt and debris from the secondary circuit entering the cathedral’s new modular boilers and pumps.